g-niranjan/NHD-main/CONTRIBUTING.md

-# Contributing to GenAI Test Suite
+# Contributing to Winograd

-Thank you for your interest in contributing to GenAI Test Suite.
+Thank you for your interest in contributing to Winograd.
 Your contributions are essential to the success of this project.
 This document outlines the guidelines and procedures for contributing effectively.

 ## Table of Contents
 - [Getting Started](#getting-started)